 There is a Spanish language version of this case available.
 View Spanish version

-The Center for the Implementation of Public Policies Promoting Equity and Growth (Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento, CIPPEC) requested information from the Ministry of Social Development (Ministerio de Desarrollo Social) regarding the public assistance that had been provided to legal entities and individuals in 2006 and 2007; this request was denied.
+The Supreme Court of Argentina ordered the State to provide information requested from the Ministry of Social Development (Ministerio de Desarrollo Social) by the The Center for the Implementation of Public Policies Promoting Equity and Growth (Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento, CIPPEC) namely information regarding the public assistance that had been provided to legal entities and individuals in 2006 and 2007; this request was denied.
 The Supreme Court ordered the State to provide the requested information on the ground that information regarding the recipients of public assistance and the content of these programs is not sensitive information, but rather information of public interest that facilitates scrutiny of the way in which authorities use public funds.

 On July 1st, 2008 the Center for the Implementation of Public Policies Promoting Equity and Growth (Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento, CIPPEC) asked the Ministry of Social Development (Ministerio de Desarrollo Social) to provide it with access to: (i) lists of the individuals receiving public assistance; (ii) information on the social programs providing benefits to legal entities in 2006 and 2007; and (iii) information on the territorial scope of the benefits and the people and organizations involved in the process of providing benefits, as well as the intermediaries that provide the plans for these social programs.
 In addition, it asked the Ministry to put in place the mechanisms needed to create a transparency and information policy regarding the management of social programs administered in 2006 and 2007.